-Then we’ll head to the beach, and we’ll invite you (and your family and friends, your small group or 1:1 mentor, etc) into the lake, where we’ll ask you two questions: “Have you accepted Jesus Christ as your Lord and savior?” and “Are you agreeing to follow Jesus all the days of your life?”
+Then we’ll head to the baptism tanks on the deck, and we’ll invite you (and your family and friends, your community group, etc) to gather around, where we’ll ask you two questions: “Have you accepted Jesus Christ as your Lord and savior?” and “Are you agreeing to follow Jesus all the days of your life?”
 If you say “Yes,” then we’ll say, “In the name of the Father, the Son and the Holy Spirit, we baptize you.”
 Once said, we will gently lean you back, immersing you fully into the water, then lift you back up.

 After that we celebrate!
 We’ll huddle together, pray and high-five as everyone else cheers from the shore.
 After you are baptized, you are free to go or stick around and cheer on others being baptized after you.

 When preparing think of a day at the park or beach.
-We recommend bringing a lawn chair or picnic blanket, hat, sunscreen, bug spray, sunglasses, etc. If you want to picnic after, bring your picnic basket too.
+We will gather in the Backyard at Heartland, where there is some theater style seating.
+We recommend bringing a lawn chair or picnic blanket, hat, sunscreen, bug spray, sunglasses, etc.

-If you will be going into the water to be baptized or with someone being baptized, we recommend you wear a swimming suit under shorts and a t-shirt.
-Also bring a towel for after you come out of the water.
-Restrooms are located near the beach so you can also bring dry clothes to change into after the baptism if you’d like.
+If you are being baptized we recommend you wear a swimming suit under shorts and a t-shirt.
+We will have a Heartland baptism towel for you that you can keep as a memory of the day!
+Restrooms are located in the building, so you can bring a dry change of clothes if you’d like.

 If you are being baptized and you have friends/family coming to the baptism from another church where the Sunday dress code is not as casual as Heartland’s, please be sure to let them know that dress for this event is casual.

-If you have additional questions or concerns, please let us know – and we’ll look forward to seeing you at the park!
+If you have additional questions or concerns, please let us know – and we’ll look forward to seeing you in the Backyard!

 We encourage you not to have specific expectations.
 Some experience a powerful emotion, others feel nothing at all.
 Some describe it as the most meaningful thing they’ve ever done in their life, others wonder what the hoopla is all about.
 Either way – the validity of your declaration is not based solely on emotion but on what you are declaring with your heart, mind, soul and strength.
 (See Luke 10:27-28)